Universal Polynomials for Tautological Integrals on Hilbert Schemes

 We treat first the case of analytic singularity types.
 Fix a smooth, projective, connected surface $S$, a line bundle $L$ on $S$, and analytic singularity types $T_1, \ldots, T_k$.
 We assume that $L$ is $N$-very ample, where $N$ will be taken to be sufficiently large at various points in the proof.

-In order to associate a 0-dimensional subscheme to an analytic singularity type, we need the following lemma, which states roughly that a singularity $(C,p)$ is of analytic type $T$ if it looks like a singularity of type $T$ to $M$-th order, where $M$ depends only on $T$. \begin{nlemma} Let $(C,p)$ be a curve singularity of analytic type $T$.
+In order to associate a 0-dimensional subscheme to an analytic singularity type, we need the following lemma, which states that a singularity $(C,p)$ is of analytic type $T$ if it looks like a singularity of type $T$ to $M$-th order, where $M$ depends only on $T$. \begin{nlemma} Let $(C,p)$ be a curve singularity of analytic type $T$.
 There is a positive integer $M$, depending only on $T$, such that if $(C^\pr, p^\pr)$ is a curve singularity, the analytic type of $(C^\pr, p^\pr)$ is $T$ if and only if $\cO_{C,p}/\fr{m}^M \cong \cO_{C^\pr, p^\pr}/\fr{m}^M$. \end{nlemma} \begin{proof} This follows from \cite[Cor.
-2.24]{GLS}.
-Note that the reference shows we can take $M = \tau +2$, where $\tau$ is the Tjurina number of the singularity. \end{proof}
+2.24]{GLS} -- in fact we can take $M = \tau +2$, where $\tau$ is the Tjurina number of $T$. \end{proof}